Group B streptococcal infection: Epidemiology of GBS neonatal infection

-Since 2012 the incidence of neonatal GBS infection has been estimated as 0.53 per 1,000 births in the European region, 0.67 in America, and 0.15 in Australasia.
+Since 2012, the incidence of neonatal GBS infection has been estimated at 0.53 per 1,000 births in the European region, 0.67 per 1,000 births in America, and 0.15 per 1,000 births in the Australasian region.
 Countries reporting no use of IAP had a 2.2-fold higher incidence of GBS-EOD compared with those reporting any use of IAP.

-Estimates of the incidence of GBS-EOD per 1,000 births differ among countries, Japan 0.09, Panama 0,58, Hong Kong 0,76, and 2.35 in the Dominican Republic.
+Estimates of the incidence of GBS-EOD per 1,000 births differ among countries: Japan 0.09, Panama 0,58, Hong Kong 0,76, and 2.35 in the Dominican Republic.
 Overall, rates are highest in Africa and lowest in Asia.
 The estimate of the global incidence of GBS LOD is 0.26 cases per 1,000 live births.

-It has been appraised that GBS infections cause at least 409.000 maternal/fetal/infant cases and 147.000 stillbirths and infant deaths worldwide annually.

 The following are estimates of the chances that a baby will be infected with a GBS neonatal infection if no preventive measures are taken and no other risk factors are present: